juanecabellob/pr-name/README.md

 # pr-name

-Performs an action if a PR name check fails.

-The action so far is limited to either posting a comment or adding a label.
+Github action to either post a comment or add a label if a PR name check fails.

 The current checks are limited to prefixes in the PR title.

 # Usage

 ```yaml